 - Take the time to fix the errors on your credit report

-- start rebuilding your credit with a secured credit card
+- Start rebuilding your credit with a secured credit card

-- keep your credit utilization low, and
+- Keep your credit utilization low

-- steadily repay your debts
+- Steadily repay your debts

 That's it!
 A few calls and creating a new payment plan is all you need to fix your credit score.
-No one expects you to pay off all your debt immediately.
+Remember that no one expects you to pay off all your debt immediately.
 The important thing is to get organized and start repaying your debt, and your credit score will immediately begin to go up.